hazelcast/hazelcast-jet-reference-manual/docs/100_The_Core_API/050_WatermarkPolicy.md

 - get results as soon as possible.

-While there are ways to (kind of) achieve both, there's a significant associated cost in terms of complexity and overal performance.
+While there are ways to (kind of) achieve both, there's a significant associated cost in terms of complexity and overall performance.
 Hazelcast Jet takes a simple approach and strictly triages stream items into "still on time" and "late", discarding the latter.